 State PAN Plan

-The State PAN Plan 2020 was created by and for community-based organizations, public health professionals, elected officials, and other decision-makers.
-It is the result of lessons learned from the implementation of the previous PAN Plan, 2007-2012 (PDF) and the PAN Plan, 2007-2012-Supplement (PDF).
-The 22 objectives are based on effective policies and best practices; they are therefore multi-sectorial, and focus on policy, systems and environmental change.
-Upon achievement of these objectives, Hawaii’s people will have the support they need to make healthy choices where they live, work, learn, and play.
+The State PAN Plan 2030 was created by and for community-based organizations, public health professionals, elected officials, and other decision-makers.
+It is the result of lessons learned from the implementation of the previous PAN plans: PAN Plan, 2007-2012, the PAN Plan, 2007-2012 Supplement, and PAN Plan 2020.
+The 19 objectives are based on effective policies and best practices; they are therefore multi-sectorial, and focus on policy, systems and environmental change.
+Upon achievement of these objectives, Hawai‘i’s people will have the support they need to make healthy choices where they live, work, learn, and play.

 2013 PAN Summit